jasoneppink/multicaptions/README.md

 ## Setup and Installation
-See [LCD](https://github.com/jasoneppink/extsub/tree/LCD) or [VFD](https://github.com/jasoneppink/extsub/tree/VFD) branches for detailed instructions.
+See [LCD](https://github.com/jasoneppink/multicaptions/tree/LCD) or [VFD](https://github.com/jasoneppink/multicaptions/tree/VFD) branches for detailed instructions.

 ## Notes
-extsub currently requires that SRT files for the same video have the same number of subtitles with the same start and end times, regardless of language, with a maximum of two lines per subtitle. (e.g. The demo video has 88 subtitles.)
+Multicaptions currently requires that SRT files for the same video have the same number of subtitles with the same start and end times, regardless of language, with a maximum of two lines per subtitle. (e.g. The demo video has 88 subtitles.)

 ## Thanks
 * Big ups to @olikraus for their indispensible [u8g2 library](https://github.com/olikraus/u8g2), without which none of this would be possible.